cosmicexplorer/cpm/README.md

 ## Hosting?
 Also, Curation?

 A public registry containing archives of all projects on the registry naturally requires some reliable and scalable storage space.
 I haven't figured out hosting, but I'm probably gonna stick it on a digital ocean droplet or something.
+EDIT: I'm using Parse because it's (kinda) free.
 Depending upon the pricing scheme and activity, this may require a curation of libraries, to reduce the amount of space used and to ensure cpm isn't just used as a file storage service.

 ## Dynamic Libraries?